Our Verdict

 If you've been tracking the latest innovations in bike security, you know the industry is currently focused on defeating the ultimate threat: the angle grinder.
 Amidst a sea of marketing promises, Litelok has emerged with a proprietary composite they call “Barronium.”
 While many brands overpromise, our testing confirmed that the Litelok X1 actually delivers.
 Like its heavier cousin, the X3, this lock eats grinder discs without giving in and is among the most formidable locks we've ever encountered.

 It's a “tough-as-nails” lock with a surprisingly soft exterior, thanks to a thick rubber coating that shields your bike's paint.
-If you'd rather trade the pinnacle of security for a lighter or easier-to-carry lock, there are numerous options that are lighter, cheaper, and easier to carry.
-But if your only priority is ensuring your bike is still there when you return, this should be at the top of your list.
+If you'd rather trade security for a lighter, easier-to-carry lock, there are numerous options, but if your only priority is ensuring your bike is still there when you return, the X1 should be on your list.

 Security

-The Litelok X1 essentially redefined our expectations for high-end security.
-Its 21-24mm shackle, reinforced with a specialized composite, laughed at the same angle grinders that slice through standard steel locks in seconds.
+The Litelok X1 doesn't look as imposing as some of the larger locks we tested, but its 21-24mm shackle, reinforced with a specialized composite, laughed at the same angle grinders that slice through standard steel locks in seconds.
 To ensure data consistency, we used a corded grinder with premium metal-cutting discs in a controlled vice.
 This would be a “best-case scenario” for a thief, but it's also the safest and most reproducible way for us to test lock strength.
 Even then, it took more than 3 minutes to make a single cut.
 Because of the anti-rotation locking mechanism, a thief must cut the shackle twice to remove the lock, bringing the total defeat time to nearly 395 seconds and requiring 3 full grinding discs.

 While we aren't professional locksmiths or lock pickers, the cylinder resisted our attempts.
 Given that most street thefts are destructive rather than technical, we're less concerned with the lock cylinder's pickability.
 The keyway features a protective rubber cover that keeps out water and debris, and it feels remarkably precise when locking and unlocking.
 The lock includes two keys.
 If you register your lock when it's new and then lose one, Lifelok will send you a free replacement.